Salt tablets and electrolytes

 Sodium is the key electrolyte responsible for controlling extracellular fluid balance while potassium controls the fluid within the cells.
 Potassium also helps with muscle contraction and supports blood pressure.
 Electrolytes such as potassium can also impact iron absorption.
 Potassium (along with other nutrients such as zinc and B vitamins) is essential for hydrochloric acid (HCL) production in your stomach.
 Without adequate HCL a condition known as achlorhydria can develop where your ability to absorb dietary iron and the successful coordination of iron uptake, export, and iron storage as ferritin is reduced.
 This can lead to iron deficiency and anaemia as explained in this article.

-Magnesium is well known for its role in nerve function, heartbeat regulation, energy metabolism and blood sugar stabilisation.
+Magnesium is well known for its role in nerve function, heartbeat regulation, energy metabolism, and blood sugar stabilisation.
 Your muscles, brain and heart rely heavily on magnesium to do their job.
 As an electrolyte, magnesium sits both inside and outside cells and binds to water and interacts with other electrolytes.
 Calcium is well known for its role in bone health, heart and nerve function and less recognised as an electrolyte.
 Calcium sits within both intracellular and extracellular spaces.
 Other electrolytes include phosphates, chloride and bicarbonates.

 Sodium and chloride are the two electrolytes lost in large quantities through sweat.
 The losses of these electrolytes are regulated in response to the balance of sodium consumed in the diet and recent sweat and urine losses.